dgroomes/stackoverflow-look-back/README.md

       * <https://github.com/GoogleChrome/chrome-extensions-samples>.
 Only the "apps" examples use modules but Chrome Apps aren't extension.
 Chrome Apps are deprecated.
       * <https://github.com/mdn/webextensions-examples>
-* IN PROGRESS Consider adding RPC from the extension to the web page.
+* HOLD Consider adding RPC from the extension to the web page.
 Currently there is only the other way where the extension background script is the RPC server and the web page is the RPC client.
 But the other way would create a needed communication channel.
 Currently, the way that the extension communicates commands to the web page is an awkward "load another tiny script on the page" strategy.
 The many little content scripts and web scripts added to handle the